SJA-ANON/SIEM-Honeypot-SOC/README.md

 ![](IMAGES/Script_runs.PNG)

 - Make an account with [Free IP Geolocation API and Accurate IP Lookup Database](https://ipgeolocation.io/)
 > This account is free for 1000 API calls per day.
-Paying 15.00$ will allow 150,000 API calls per month.
 - Copy API key once logged in and paste into script line 2: `$API_KEY = "<API key>"`
 - Hit **Save**
 - Run the PowerShell ISE script (Green play button) in the virtual machine to continuously produce log data